JGrndn/AccessRightManager/help/Help_layout.md

 # Description
 This layout allows you to manage the access rights at the property level in your Evolve website.
+Note : Still in beta

 # Installation
 [https://github.com/casewise/cpm/wiki](https://github.com/casewise/cpm/wiki)